gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 ---------------------------------

 | The ``while True`` loop calls ``gamepix.tilt()``
-| This gets the movement to be carried out in the x and y directions.
+| This gets the change in the x and y coordinates from tilting.
 | The new pixel is stored in the set, ``pixels_filled``.
 | The new pixel is then shown brightly, then dimly.